DamianSuess/Learn.PrismLibrary/readme.md

 ## Prism.Avalonia

 All AvaloniaUI samples are cross-platform ready!
-Yes, you can use Linux, Mac, or Windows.
+That's right, you can use Linux, Mac, Windows, or Windows with WSL.

 In these lessons repo, we'll explore how to wire-up Avalonia with Prism.Avalonia and some of the key user controls that Avalonia has to offer.